sosy-lab/sv-witnesses/README.md

 In the following, we present the violation-witness validation service followed by listing examples of available witness checkers (in alphabetic order).

-### Validating a Violation Witness using a Violation-Witness Validation Service
+## Validating Witnesses using a Violation-Witness Validation Service

-The violation-witness validation service is designed to be as simple to use as possible.
-Therefore you will not not need to manually select the specification, machine model, and architecture the witness was produced for, but may instead include it within the witness file itself.
-See the XML ``data`` tags with the keys ``specification``, and ``architecture`` in the [linked witness](service-example.graphml) as an example.
+The witness-validation service is designed to be as simple to use as possible.
+Therefore you will not not need to manually select the specification and architecture the witness was produced for, but may instead include this information within the witness file itself.
+See the XML ``data`` tags with the keys ``specification`` and ``architecture`` in the [example violation witness](minepump_spec1_product33_false-unreach-call_false-termination.cil.graphml) the assumed [specification](PropertyUnreachCall.prp) and [buggy program](minepump_spec1_product33_false-unreach-call_false-termination.cil.c).
 Accepted values for the architecture are ``32bit`` (default) and ``64bit``.
 If you would rather keep the original specification separate, you can still use the witness validators manually, as described further down.
+In addition to the [example violation witness](minepump_spec1_product33_false-unreach-call_false-termination.cil.graphml) above, we also provide an [example correctness witness](multivar_true-unreach-call1.graphml) corresponding to a [correct program](multivar_true-unreach-call1.i) for the same [specification](PropertyUnreachCall.prp).

 Submit the witness validation job here: [http://vcloud.sosy-lab.org/webclient/runs/witness_validation](http://vcloud.sosy-lab.org/webclient/runs/witness_validation)

 Once the job finishes, a result page will appear.

-This page provides data like the CPU time, also the log file, a zip file with all output files, and a link to an error-path report that makes it easy to inspect and understand error paths.
+This page provides data like the CPU time, also the log file, a zip file with all output files, and, in case you successfully validated a violation-witness, a link to an error-path report that makes it easy to inspect and understand the confirmed error paths.

 This service can also be used via the command line:

-<pre>scripts/witness_validation_web_cloud.py --program source.i --witness witness.graphml</pre>
+<pre>./witness_validation_web_cloud.py --program source.i --witness witness.graphml</pre>

 using the [provided python script](witness-validation.zip).